Agile vs Waterfall Similarities and Differences

-Agile vs Waterfall – Project managers often wonder about which methodology is best for their projects.
+Project managers especially in software development projects often wonder about which methodology suits best for their requirements.
 Because methodologies are very important in the field of project management.
 But why do we need them and why does choosing the right methodology really matters?
 What are the similarities and differences between agile and waterfall?
-In this article, we are going to discuss the similarities and the differences between the agile and waterfall project management methodologies and discuss which one you should select for the situation.
-We will also provide agile vs waterfall comparison table for better understanding.
+Dealing with the question of agile vs. waterfall before starting a project will help project teams to evaluate potential issues that they might face with.
+Therefore, in this article, we are going to discuss the similarities and the differences between the agile and waterfall project management methodologies and discuss which one you should select considering your project’s requirements.
+We will also provide an agile vs waterfall comparison table for better understanding.

 What are the Project Management Methodologies?

 Methodologies provide frameworks to help you to organize your project’s initiating, planning, executing, monitoring, and closing processes.
 From this aspect, there are lots of methodologies still in use in the world of project management.
 Some of them provide traditional solutions, some others provide more innovative frameworks.
 Waterfall, Agile, Lean, Extreme Programming, Six Sigma are some of the most common ones.
 Although they have the same goal: carrying out the project to successful completion, their principles are various.
 We recommend you to read this article regarding the project management methodologies if you don’t know the key differences between them.